OGRECave/ogre/Docs/src/tutorials/rtss.md

 * Ogre::RTShader::FFPTexturing - responsible for adding code that modulates the color of the pixels based on textures assigned to the material.
 * Ogre::RTShader::FFPFog - responsible for adding code that modulates the color of a pixel based on the scene or object fog parameters.

-__Note:__ There are many more sub render states that already exist in the Ogre system and new ones can be added.
+There are many more sub render states that already exist in the Ogre system and new ones can be added.
 Some of the existing SRSs include capabilities such as: per-pixel lighting, texture atlas, advanced texture blend, bump mapping, efficient multiple lights (sample), textured fog (sample), etc...

 ## SubRenderStateFactory
 As the name suggests, sub render state factories are factories that produce sub render states.
 Each factory generates a specific SRS.